NativeScript/docs-v7/core-concepts/bindings.md

 * For **one-way** binding, using a plain property is sufficient.
 * The data object should raise a **propertyChange** event for every change in the value of its property in order to notify all of the listeners interested in the change.

-##How to Create a Binding
+##How to create a binding

-###Two-Way Binding in Code
+###Two-way binding in code

 The example below consists of a `Label`, `TextField` and a source property to which the UI controls are bound.
 The purpose will be, when the user enters an input in the `TextField`, to update the property in the code and the `Label` text.

 First, the **source** object is created with a **textSource** property.
-A constant flow of progating changes from the source property to the Label is necessary. <Comment: What is progating?
-Do you mean propagating?
-A bit later in the article, five code snippets down, you use propagate.> Thus, the property in the code has to raise a **propertyChange** event in order to notify the `Label` for the changes.
+A constant flow of propagating changes from the source property to the Label is necessary.
+Thus, the property in the code has to raise a **propertyChange** event in order to notify the `Label` for the changes.
 To raise this event, a built-in class is used, which provides this functionality - `Observable`.

 ``` JavaScript
 var observableModule = require("data/observable");